-Then he goes on with his workout routine and stops to repeat the above tapping routine twice more before he finishes for the morning.
+After this, my husband goes on with his workout routine and then stops to repeat the above tapping routine twice more before he finishes for the morning.

 Working with the advice of his doctor, Ray was able to reduce his medication back to two pills per day from four pills per day.

 Ray continues to tap faithfully three times each morning during his workout regimen.
-He feels tapping has reversed the pattern of increasing blood sugar and the need to continually increase the amount of meds needed to control it.
+He feels tapping has reversed the pattern of his increasing blood sugar levels and the need to continually up the amount of medication needed to control it.